 The Board meets two times yearly, usually before BEVA and ECEIM congresses and the board has web meetings as needed.
 Furthermore, the officers of the Board have regular year round contact by phone and email.

 The Board is the executive group of the College.
 It considers all the business and policies pertaining to the affairs of the College.
 The Board is responsible for generating strategic plans and for overseeing the operational delivery of these plans by the various Standing Committees of the College.
 It appoints Standing Committees, selects the time and place of meetings and determines the fees for application, examinations, registrations and other fees.
 It directs the management of funds held by the College.

 Officers of the Board are contact persons not only to the Chairs of the committees and committee members, but also to all ECEIM Diplomates.
 Proposals to improve procedures and contents of the College as well are welcome and should be directed to the Board.
 Perceived difficulties or problems should be reported to the Board early on, so pro-active measures can be taken and amicable solutions can be found.
 However, the Board has to consider and act upon charges against Diplomates for alleged offences against the Constitution and Bylaws of the College or charges of unprofessional conduct and has the authority to recommend the expulsion of a Diplomate for grievous offences.

-The Vice-President performs the duties of the President in his/her absence or inability to serve.
+The VICE-PRESIDENT shall perform the duties of the President in his/her absence or inability to serve.
 The Vice-President shall, in general, succeed to the presidency when that office falls vacant.
-Other tasks are arranging the Consensus Statements, ex-officio membership in several committees (like scientific committee or congress committee) and participation in special projects.
+Beside this the VP also has several other tasks (these could be things like being the liaison to committees, arranging the consensus statement etc)

 The member is important to broaden the Boards perspectives and actively takes part in discussions and in finding solutions.
 He/she participates or guides several projects.
 An example is the congress application procedure, which has been refined and formalised in 2012.